 2018-6-18 VCell hosted its 19th annual VCell Short Course on June 12-14, 2018.
 Ten scientists traveled to work with the VCell team to construct Virtual Cell models based on their own research interests.
 It was exciting to see the breadth of cell biological problems to which VCell models were applied.
 Thanks to all for a successful time!

-VCell 7.0 has been released to the public beta site.
+2018-3-15 Announcing the release of VCell 7.0.
 VCell 7 includes new 2D kinematics functionality for solving reaction diffusion equations within moving boundaries.
 To support models of cell motility and morphogenesis, this allows users to specify velocities of points, surfaces and volumes within the geometry.
-Other features in VCell 7.0 are methods for creating simulated fluorescence for direct comparison to microscopy data, the ability to use COMSOL Multiphysics solver (requires a local COMSOL license) and adaptive […]
+Other features in VCell 7.0 are methods for creating simulated fluorescence for direct comparison to microscopy data, the ability to use COMSOL Multiphysics solver (requires a local COMSOL license) and adaptive meshes for simulating […]

 2018-02-21.
 Leslie Loew received the Distinguished Service Award of the Biophysical Society at its 2017 annual meeting February 17-21.
 The award acknowledged his ongoing commitment to the Society and his dedicated service as Editor-in-Chief of Biophysical Journal.
 Congratulations to Les for this well-deserved award.